Mama Tungurahua as seen from Illuchi Alto in the north.

 Directly at the crater then only smoke.
 The eyes burn, the hair stands on end, crunching sand between the teeth and. breathing works only, if the wind stands favorably.
 Again and again explosions in the crater and the following noise of the back-sizzling stones.
 If the explosions become so strong that the stones are thrown beyond the crater rim, it's high time to head for the valley.
 In contrast to the ascent, the descent is not completely obvious.
 One should have a look back repeatedly during the ascent, possibly leave some markings.

-At the same time toward the east fantastic views open to the seemingly endless forests of the Amazon area.
+At the same time toward the east fantastic views open to the seemingly endless forests of the Amazon basin.
 Later again, down in Baños, a few passing tourist turn up their noses at my strange smell.

 The Inka narration to the constant hissing and spitting of Mama Tungurahua and its rugged, strongly eroded neighbouring volcano El altar is the following: Taita Chimborazo and Mama Tungurahua were married, but Mama Tungurahua started to flirt with its dashing neighbour El altar.
 Taita Chimborazo struck once angrily with his fist on El altar, which thereby fell apart completely and since that time Mama Tungurahua, in rage over the humiliation of her lover, spits smoke and fire...